 - Take care of yourself.
 “Remember the basics,” she said.
 Eat well, move when you can, and make time for rest.
 These habits will help when you’re grieving after the loss as well.

 - Get professional help if you need it.
 “Coping with death, whether yours or a loved one’s, is an incredibly difficult task, and you deserve to have support.
-It’s never too early to seek help from a therapist or counselor,” Dr. McConnell said.
+It’s never too early to seek help from a therapist, counselor or social worker to support your mental health,” Dr. McConnell said.
 If you cannot perform the basic functions of daily life or are thinking of hurting yourself so you can join your loved one in death, it’s time to reach out for professional support.

 If you’re thinking about suicide, are worried about a friend or loved one, or would like emotional support, the Lifeline network is available 24/7 across the United States by dialing or texting 988.